 The news broke in the pre-game that the Washington Nationals were sending All-Star CJ Abrams down to Triple-A even though their season ends tomorrow.
 Instead, Abrams will be sent directly to the Nats’ facility in West Palm Beach making the move to Triple-A just a procedural move.

 We broke the news that the Abrams demotion was about off-the-field issues.
-Now those issues can creep into the clubhouse and maybe onto the field in diminished performance.
+Those issues can creep into the clubhouse and maybe onto the field in diminished performance.

-According to ESPN on news that broke after our tweet, “The Washington Nationals demoted shortstop C.J.
+According to ESPN on news that broke at 1:52 PM EDT, “The Washington Nationals demoted shortstop C.J.
 Abrams to the minor leagues because he stayed out all night at a Chicago casino before a day game against the Cubs, sources told @JesseRogersESPN. … He was informed of the demotion Friday night, sources said.
 He will be sent to West Palm Beach, Florida, home of the Nationals’ minor league complex.”

 “I just want it to be known it wasn’t performance-based.
 It’s an internal issue.
 I’m not going to give specifics.”